X12-Cloud/Nytrogen/docs/getting_started.md

 ```

 This script will create a `build` directory, run CMake to configure the project, and then compile the source code.
 The final executable will be placed in the `build` directory.

+`Note` You can use run.sh to build or clean build the compiler by passing the arguments
+-clean or -build (both would be the same for the first build)

 ### Manual Build with CMake